Moving From NYC to Chicago: Movers, Costs, and Benefits

 5. Access Fees

-Access fees apply to all those tricky hallways, tight staircases, and elevators that require some serious tetris skills.
+Access fees apply to all those tricky hallways, tight staircases, and elevators that require some serious Tetris skills.
 If your place is an obstacle course, your movers will charge you extra.
 It’s a good idea to get in touch with them ahead of time so they know what to expect (and so you know how much they’ll be billing you).

 6. Shuttles

 Long distance movers typically use semi trucks for interstate hauling.
-The only problem is most cities don’t allow semi trucks to park on their teeny tiny little streets.
+The only problem is most cities don’t allow semi-trucks to park on their teeny tiny little streets.

 In these situations, your movers will have to use a smaller truck - a shuttle - to transport everything between the main truck and your front door.
 Not cheap, not convenient, and no thanks to city hall.